Gekko on Mac/Linux

 - (3) VirtualBox (free)

 - (4) Boot Camp (pre-installed on newer Macs)

 (1) and (2) are the easiest (and most expensive), and (1) is tested and works without a hitch.
-The most expensive part is to acquire a Windows version if one is not already an owner of one (in principle, Windows XP service pack 3 will suffice to run Gekko 1.8 or 2.0).
+The most expensive part is to acquire a Windows version if one is not already an owner of one (in principle, Windows XP service pack 3 will suffice to run Gekko 1.8 or 2.0, and probably 3.0 too).
 Instead of installing Windows manually on your Mac, you may buy (1) or (2) with Windows pre-installed.
 This is the easiest but also most expensive option, and will cost a few hundred US$ in total.
 If doing so, you might consider Windows 10 as a good choice.